keittlab/Birdsong-Source-Separation/README.md

 <h1>Birdsong Species Isolation Using Machine Learning</h1>

-This repository allows researchers to train a source separation model to isolate a specific species of bird from passive field recordings.
-This process is mostly automated and is detailed below.
+This repository allows researchers to train source separation models to isolate specific species of bird from passive field recordings.

-The code follows the process outlined in our paper, "Birdsong Species Isolation Using Machine Learning."
-It is built off of the Asteroid repository, which is a PyTorch-based audio source separation toolkit for researchers.
+Below are the basic steps to train a new model and use pretrained models.
+For more technical details, please see our paper, "Birdsong Species Isolation Using Machine Learning."

 <img width="1389" alt="before and after separation image" src="https://github.com/JustinSasek/Birdsong-Source-Separation/blob/main/Source%20Separation%20Examples/beforeAfter.png?raw=true">
 Golden-Cheeked Warbler birdcall spectrograms before and after source separation.